 $2500 can help you switch out some of the items that most “date” a kitchen or bathroom.
 In a bathroom, pull out that unframed sheet of mirror that hangs over the sink of so many bathrooms that were built or “re-done” in the 80’s and 90’s.
 A single framed mirror flanked by new wall sconces is a much more elegant look and can usually be achieved within this budget.
 In a kitchen, I suggest making all of your $1000 budget changes and allocating the extra $1500 toward changing out your main lighting fixture.
 A new chandelier or fixture over the kitchen table can provide an instant, updated focal point and help draw attention away from older countertops and appliances.

 If you have $5000 to put towards your living room, I suggest implementing all of the $1000 changes and using the remaining $4000 to either recover a major piece of furniture (like your sofa) or invest in one new piece.
 Put your money towards a piece of furniture with timeless appeal that you won’t want to “update” for years for to come.
 A classic wing chair, tufted ottoman, or iron and glass coffee table are always in style and worth the investment.
 If most of your furniture is in good shape, look for an elaborate mirror or piece of artwork to place in a main focal point like over the sofa or fireplace.
 A new rug can drastically change the feel of a room as well and, while you won’t be able to find a large antique rug for $4000, retailers like Restoration Hardware sell beautiful hand-knotted and Tibetan rugs within this price range.
+You can also add roller shades so your living room will have a more homey feel.

 $5000 can really make a difference in your kitchen or bathroom.
 In a small bathroom, you can likely swap out all of your old fixtures or re-tile the bathtub.
 If you choose either of these options, recognize that most of your budget will go to your contractor for labor, so stick with basic fixtures or tiles.
 Inexpensive white subway tiles are a classic way to freshen up your existing tub.
 In a kitchen, I would make all of your $2500 changes and use the remaining $2500 for new, simple window valances.
 Envision your kitchen with new fabric over the windows, all new linens, and a new lighting fixture — these small changes all add up to a fresh, new look.